Bad Girls Club season 7: Residence

 The cast lived at a house at 100 Chateau Saint Michel Drive, in Kenner, Louisiana, a suburb of New Orleans.
 According to Eyser's website, the 9,300-square-foot house, which was last sold in 2013 for $825,000 features 6 bedrooms, 7 bathrooms, a landscaped front garden, a pool, an entertainment room, and an outdoor bungalow.
 The residence was designed by production designer Jeff Eyser and set decorator Alexis Karpf.
 The official season 7 house tour was uploaded to YouTube on July 6, 2011.

 Eyser noted that everything in the main room, such as the indoor bar, was custom made.
 The walls were decorated with New Orleans artist Sarah Dunn's botanical paintings.
 The dining room was a small blue room with no doors and a large painting of New Orleans during the early 20th century.
 The kitchen, which featured a marble table, included furniture from IKEA.
 Unlike previous seasons where all bedrooms were not similar, these bedrooms looked the same.
 The make-up room featured early 20th-century furniture.
 Karpf said that the make-up room is her favorite and has an "industrial feel".
 In the same room, the girls were given Voodoo dolls that resembled themselves.
 The champagne room had dark furniture of a mixture of red and black pillows and sofas.
 In the middle of the room was a stripper pole.
 The back yard featured a pool table, swimming pool, lounge chairs and a pond.

+Police incident

+On April 12, 2011, the Kenner Police Department was dispatched to 100 Chateau Saint Michel Drive following a call from cast member Tasha Malek stating that she was physically assaulted by her housemate, Nastasia Townsend.
+Upon arrival, Malek told Officer Peter Foltz that Townsend had packed her personal belongings in garbage bags then proceeded to physically assault her and wanted to file a formal complaint.
+Police then questioned Townsend to which she claimed that Malek had assaulted her first, causing the altercation.
+The two were issued summons by the police for disturbing the peace and disorderly conduct.